zmaril/d3.js-boilerplate/readme.md

 Tralfamadore needs more pull requests!

 ### Current TODOS
 * Find more useful datasets to include.
 Zip codes?
-Time zones?
 * Try to scale MathJax down some.
 It's huge.
 Only the SVG components are used, so everything else can fall away.
-* Create a better example for the index graph.
+* Make better examples.
+The current ones suck.
+See next idea.
+* Create templates.
+Ideas: Basic.html, only includes d3.
+X.html only
+  includes d3 and X. Maximum.html includes everything.

 ## License